 Not just hats.
 Ever since I was a teenager I designed and made whatever I wanted on my own.
 In my small hometown in Michigan, there was almost none of the culture that I was interested in like skateboarding, art, design, and fashion, so I drew board graphics and made clothes like the ones skateboarders wear.
 However, at the time I was into antiques and always incorporated old-school elements like leather rather than just making so-called “skateboarder style”.

-We heard that in the early days of "The Folklore Hat Co." you worked with leather.
-You must have a deep understanding of leather working, so what are your impressions when you see a Tsuchiya signature Randoseru?
+In the early days of Folklore Hat Co., you worked with leather.
+You must have a deep understanding of leather working; what impressions you get from our signature Randoseru?

 Even though it has a complicated structure of many overlapping parts, it’s given a very simple look.
 The thickness of the thread, number of stitches, and detailed curves are all slightly different depending on the part, and these minor details let me feel the pride of the craftsperson.